How to start

 {$IFDEF MSWINDOWS} tlbsCRLF {$ENDIF}): string;

-5. Creating a dummy application or make a complete translation
+5. Creating a Dummy Application or Performing a Complete Translation

-Normally a complete translation will be made.
-But if your code is incomplete, you might chose to create a dummy application at first.
+However, if your source code is incomplete or not yet fully compilable, you may choose to create a dummy application first.

 This page belongs to the Delphi2Cpp Documentation